ogcio/govie-ds/packages/react/ds/README.md

 Welcome to the GOV IE React component library, a collection of reusable React components designed to help you build modern React web applications utilising the GOV IE design system.

-**Status: Alpha**

-> Important Note: This library is currently in the **alpha** stage.
-As we continue to develop and improve the components, **frequent breaking changes are to be expected**.
-We appreciate your understanding and patience as we work towards a stable version 1.0.

 ## Getting Started

 To install the library, use the following command: